EolnMsuk/SkipCord-2/README.md

   Server mutes and deafens everyone in the Streaming VC (excluding allowed users).

 - **!rhush**
-  Lifts the mute status from all members in the Streaming VC.
+  Removes the mute status from all members in the Streaming VC.

 - **!rsecret**
   Removes both mute and deafen statuses from everyone in the Streaming VC.